 Meaty all-American burgers are best made with grass-fed beef, which has a sweeter flavor and tender texture.
 If you don't own a grinder, have the butcher grind the meat on a coarse setting.
+Serve these with our Beer-Battered Onion Rings as a side dish.

 - Servings: 6